Financial Markets Practitioner (FMP) Qualification

 Recognition of Prior Learning (RPL)

-The Knowledge, Practical Skills and Work Experience components of the qualification can be achieved through RPL.
-The Skills Development Providers (SDPs) that have been accredited to deliver the qualification will assess RPL for the Knowledge and Practical Skills components.
-The accredited workplaces will be able to assess RPL for the work experience components.
+The Knowledge, Practical Skills, and Work Experience components can be achieved through RPL.
+SDPs assess RPL for Knowledge and Practical Skills, and accredited workplaces assess RPL for Work Experience.

 Learnership

-A learnership has been registered against the OC: FMP qualification.
-The learnership is registered through the Financial and Accounting Sector Education and Training Authority (FASSET).
-The SAIS does not place learners into employment for the purposes of completing the OC: FMP qualification or learnership.
+A learnership has been registered against the OC: FMP qualification through FASSET.
+SAIS does not place learners into employment for completion of the qualification or learnership.

 Skills Development Provider (SDP)Contact DetailsAccreditation NumberAccreditation Period